 2013 Nissan Juke Review

-The 2013 Nissan Juke has available all-wheel drive and sharp handling, but its tight cabin and small cargo space may limit its appeal for some shoppers.
+Reviewers like the 2013 Nissan Juke's available all-wheel drive and sharp handling, but say its tight cabin and small cargo space may limit its appeal.

 - "Beyond its unconventional styling, the 2013 Nissan Juke may not hold much appeal to those who require a big back seat and copious cargo space." -- Kelley Blue Book

 - "Radical styling, a peppy turbocharged powertrain, nimble handling, and available all-wheel drive give the Recommended Nissan Juke a distinct, sporty personality that stands out among similarly sized subcompact and sporty/performance cars." -- Consumer Guide (2012)

 - "As ugly as it is, the Juke is no joke.
 It's one of the fastest, best-handling, best-equipped small cars available in the U.S. market." -- The Washington Post (2011)

 - "It blends the ride height and looks of a crossover with the soul and sensibility of a hot little hatchback, making for a truly fun-to-drive machine." -- MSN (2011)

 Other SUVs to Consider

 If you like the Juke’s quirky exterior, check out the Mini Cooper Countryman.
 The Countryman costs a few thousand dollars more than the Juke, but reviewers say that it’s fun to drive and practical.
 Additionally, the Countryman offers a bit more cargo space than the Juke.